-7.2 Signing and/or Pavement Marking
+7.2 Signing

-The designer responsible for a signing and/or pavement marking project should be aware that the design must comply with various standards.
+The designer responsible for a signing project should be aware that the design must comply with various standards.
 In addition to Department Standard Specifications, the following standards should be consulted:

 Manual on Uniform Traffic Control Devices (MUTCD) - The MUTCD was adopted by the Department as the uniform system of traffic control for use on the streets and highways of the State.
 This action was in compliance with Chapter 316.0745 of the Florida Statutes.
-The MUTCD is therefore the basic guide for signing and marking.
+The MUTCD is therefore the basic guide for signing.
 The requirements of the MUTCD must be met, as a minimum, on all roads in the State.